-A model run that simulates holding the number of irrigated acres and crop types or mix in 1997 constant through the current date and the fifty-year projection period.
-Unless more accurate data is available, to estimate 1997 levels of consumptive use, it will assume the full crop irrigation requirement for the crop types or mix.
+A model run that simulates holding the number of irrigated acres and crop type mix in 1997 constant through the current date and the fifty-year projection period.
+It will assume the full crop irrigation requirement for the crop type mix.
 The run will be conducted using climate data through the current date and will include a fifty-year projection using an agreed to climate pattern.